Do I need a Female Wedding Toastmaster?

-We feel very proud to have 2 Lady toastmasters as part of our community here at the UKAWP.
+We feel very proud to have 2 female toastmasters (or toastmistress) as part of our community here at the UKAWP.
 In this article both give their advice on how to choose a toastmaster and what the benefits are on hiring one for your wedding.

 Sonal Dave – Asian toastmaster and wedding celebrant